 Cons of hybrid chatbots

-• Hybrid bots are less powerful than AI chatbots.
+- Hybrid bots are less flexible than AI chatbots.

-• These chatbots need constant surveillance and maintenance.
+- These chatbots need constant surveillance and maintenance to stay usefull.

 How to choose the best chatbot for your business